 Theirs is a culture that’s been coopted, monetized and criminalized.
 And I often wonder how did this sag-pant parody overtake Black Pride and our victories against American Apartheid?

-Why did we let Hip Hop metastasize into an ever-constricting urban armor?
+And despite its brilliance, we’ve let Hip Hop metastasize into an ever-constricting urban armor.

 A trapped culture.

 Growing up on Manhattan’s Upper West Side, my friends and I reveled in Hip Hop’s origins, illuminated by Dondi, Zephyr and everyone going All City.
 We threw mean-mugzies and diddy-bopped, copying the homeboys from Uptown and the Bronx – kids who seemed so city certain.
 I daydreamed of partying with them and their fly girls at The Roxy and Funhouse, churning in a sea of bodies wet, slick and engorged, or better yet hunched over turntables like Grandmaster Caz or Kool Herc, mixing elemental tracks like: “Planet Rock,” “Al Naafiysh,” “The Message,” “Give it Up Turn It Loose,” “Numbers,” “Confusion,” and “Play At Your Own Risk.”